owenvickery/umbrella_sampling/README.md

     window_5.tpr  |  window_5_pullf_com.xvg

-The script can run wham for you, however it only uses the basic setting (This wham is run at 310K) so I would advise you to run it separately.
+The script can run wham for you, however it only uses the basic setting (this wham is run at 310 K) so I would advise you to run it separately.

+Flags

-The flag -pmf provides the output file name of your PMF.
+- -pmf provides the output file name of your PMF.
-The flag -boot is the number of bootstraps to do.
+- -boot is the number of bootstraps to do.
-The flag -start is the amount of time to dicard as equilibration.
+- -start is the amount of time to discard as equilibration.

 e.g.

     python pmf.py -func wham -pmf bsres.xvg -boot 200 -start 5000

 For some reason gmx wham runs equally well on 1 core as it does on all the cores.
-This allows you to run multiple whams simultaneously and doesn't slow you computer down.
-Therefore the script will ask you which core to run on (note they cores start from 0).
+This allows you to run multiple whams simultaneously and doesn't slow your computer down.
+Therefore the script will ask you which core to run on (note the cores start from 0).

 If you wish to run gmx wham outside the script add the following prefix to the gromacs command.